How to Fix “Too Many Redirects” Error Messages

 define('WP_SITEURL','http://example.com');

-Check your base/home URLs in the database as well.
-Go to your Control Panel and under the database tab you can find a link to phpMyAdmin.
+You can also check your base/home URLs in the database.
+Go to your Admin Panel, and under the database tab, you can find a link to phpMyAdmin.

 In WordPress, this is stored in the table called wp_options, and under option_name you will find the value siteurl and home.